mikebway/hugo-site/README.md

-[mikebroadway.com](http://mikebroadway.com), a second `private.toml` configuration is specificied in addition to the default [`config.toml`](/config.toml); `private.toml` is used to define the Google Analytics ID that is specific to [mikebroadway.com](http://mikebroadway.com) so that anyone that simply clones this repository to experiment will not accidentally add to the analytics data collected for the actual [mikebroadway.com](http://mikebroadway.com) site.
+[mikebroadway.com](http://mikebroadway.com), a second `private.toml` configuration is specificied in addition to the default [`config.toml`](/config.toml); `private.toml` is used to define the Google Analytics ID that is specific to [mikebroadway.com](http://mikebroadway.com) so that anyone that simply clones this repository to experiment with will not accidentally add to the analytics data collected for the actual [mikebroadway.com](http://mikebroadway.com) site.

 ## Running Locally